i-mw/flash-cards/README.md

   * click `a` to view on android emulator (if you have installed).
   * click `i` to view on ios emulator (if you have installed).

+  You'll have to wait up to 2 minutes tell expo build the bundle.
+You can keep track of that in the terminal

+## Tested on Android

+The coding process and testing has been through a physical android mobile phone.
+So, Everything is tested and guaranteed to work appropriately and as expected on android..
+IOS wasn't taken into account at all.
+So, there might be some glitches on it.

 ## Direct Dependencies